hq-tr/two_body_potential/README.md

 - This is a routine for various calculation regarding one- and two-body pseudopotentials on Landau levels.
 It can evaluate variational energy (with `expectvalue.jl`) and ED (with `sphere_FQHE.jl`).

 - This incorporate the routines in `/sphere_FQHE_parallel/` and `/expectvalue/` into a single Julia library.
-It has been optimize and is on par with these C++ routines.
+It has been (mostly) optimized and is on par with these C++ routines.
 The Julia routines also has additional features not present in their C++ counterparts.

 ## USAGE